junxian428/HTB_Certified_Defensive_Security_Analyst/15. Security Incident Reporting/2. The Incident Reporting Process/README.md

 <h3> Conclusion </h3>

 Far from being a mere procedural formality, the reporting process is a strategic asset that enhances an organization's resilience against security threats.
 Through rigorous documentation, analysis, and learning from each incident, organizations can convert challenges into opportunities for bolstering their security stance.

+Questions

+Answer the question(s) below to complete this Section and earn cubes!

+- 3 Name the step responsible for writing down every information that could be used and be classified as important.
+(2 words)

+Incident Logging